Avanade/DbEx/README.md

     - { FirstName: Wendy, Username: ^(System.Security.Principal.WindowsIdentity.GetCurrent().Name,System.Security.Principal.Windows), Birthday: ^(DateTimeNow) }
     - { FirstName: Wendy, Username: ^(Beef.ExecutionContext.EnvironmentUsername,Beef.Core), Birthday: ^(DateTime.UtcNow) }
 ```

+Advanced capabilities, such as nested YAML/JSON can be specified to represent hierarchical relationships (see `contact->addresses` within test [`data.yaml`](./tests/DbEx.Test.Console/Data/Data.yaml) and related [`TableNameMappings`](./tests/DbEx.Test.Console/Program.cs) to map to the correct underlying database table). [`DataConfig`](./src/Dbex/Migration/Data/DataConfig.cs) can also be specified using the `*` schema to control the behaviour within the context of a YAML/JSON file as demonstrated by the test [`ContactType.json`](./tests/DbEx.Test.Console/Data/ContactType.json).

 <br/>